top of page

 Personal Digital Archive

-After working in the FSU Card Archive, students create their own archival that curates artifacts from their lives, their families, or organizations in which they are involved.
+Students curate archival artifacts from their lives, their families, or organizations in which they are involved.

 Your details were sent successfully!